-At upper secondary level, 386 schools were offering vocational education and training and 281 general education.
-There are approx. 600 pupils in a vocational school and 360 pupils in a general education school.
-Most schools at this level are distributed in an urban commune (87%).
-Switzerland’s education and training offerings are completed by the tertiary level (professional education and training (PET) and universities) with 415 educational institutions.
+At upper secondary level, 374 schools were offering vocational education and training and 280 general education.
+There are approx. 600 pupils in a vocational school and 370 pupils in a general education school.
+Most schools at this level are distributed in an urban commune (88%).
+Switzerland’s education and training offerings are completed by the tertiary level (professional education and higher education institutions) with 420 educational institutions.

 The number of schools, their distribution by educational level and their territorial breakdown vary from one canton to another.
-These differences reflect demographic trends of Switzerland.
+These differences reflect the distribution of the population across Switzerland.
 Five cantons alone account for more than half of the compulsory education schools (ZH, BE, AG, SG, VD), and two cantons for one third of the upper secondary level schools (ZH, VD).

 Statistical sources and concepts

 Monday to Friday